-This coming summer, a further dig is to be led by Dr David Johnson with Ingleborough Archaeology Group.
-Over the Ingleborough Archaeology Group’s twenty-year life it has built up an enviable reputation as one of the most active and successful community archaeology groups in the North.
+The dig was led by Dr David Johnson with Ingleborough Archaeology Group in July 2017.
+Over Ingleborough Archaeology Group’s twenty-year life it has built up an enviable reputation as one of the most active and successful community archaeology groups in the North.
 It is highly regarded for the quality of its excavation and surveying work, and during the last eight or so years has run a highly-regarded and ground-breaking project investigating and firmly dating a wide range of Early Medieval settlement sites.
-The dig will address some of the remaining questions relating to St Helen’s Chapel site, Malham:
+The dig addressed some of the remaining questions relating to St Helen’s Chapel site, Malham:

 - What is the ‘track’ that crosses the site and respects the two structures?